jborean93/pyspnego/README.md

 See [the examples section](docs/examples) for examples on how to use the authentication side of the library.

 _Note: While server/acceptor authentication is available for all protocols it is highly recommended you have the system GSSAPI and NTLM system libraries present for acceptor authentication.
-Pyspnego NTLM acceptor authentication should work but it is not as thoroughly tested as the GSSAPI imlpementation._
+Pyspnego NTLM acceptor authentication should work but it is not as thoroughly tested as the GSSAPI implementation._

 ## Backlog